Porgramming-Hero-web-course/batch-4-assignment-1-Md-Rashedul-Islam-Rajib/blog-3.md

 }
 ```

-In this example, the `isDog` function uses `instanceof` to check if `myPet` is an instance of the `Dog` class.
+In this example, the `isDog` function uses `instanceof` to check if `myPet` is an instance of the `Dog` class or not.

 ### 3. User-Defined Type Guards

-TypeScript allows you to create custom Type Guards using the `value is Type` syntax, which ensures a specific type.
+TypeScript allows us to create custom Type Guards using the `value is Type` syntax, which ensures a specific type.

 #### Usage